A Sweet Mistake

 “No,” she says, taking one more bite to be sure of her suspicions while sitting next to Redemption, who takes only a small nip of his chocolate delicacy.

 “Then what is i-” just when he turns around, he can clearly see the scene unfolding:

 Drowned out by the cheers and games and music, the judges have begun displaying some rather peculiar behaviors.
 Famous officials and celebrities among the judges begin acting strangely, or rather, more strange than they are usually known for.

 “Oh my!”
 Meeo exclaims, holding her bun so high that some crumbs fall into her lacy, drooping sleeves.
 “The bakers have certainly improved upon their craft quite a bit this last year!”
-She exclaims this while rolling sideways onto the table with a huge, ridiculous grin— as if her youth had just returned to her in an instant, not that it’s ever all that far away for her in particular.
+She exclaims this while rolling sideways onto the table with a huge, ridiculous grin— as if the short wonder of her youth had just returned to her in an instant.

 “This is… no way… the swamp?”
 Uurd The Swamp mutters the moment before she leans back in her chair lazily to stare up at the sun as someone breaks out into excited convulsions next to her.

 Redemption and Order share a quick glance as the judges’ tables transform into miniature ballrooms, cafes, palaces, and race tracks— throwing the entire place into disarray.